circleci/circleci-docs/jekyll/_cci2/oss.md

 *[Basics]({{ site.baseurl }}/2.0/basics/) > Building Open Source Projects*

-This document provides tips and best practices for building your open source project with CircleCI 2.0 in the following sections:
+This document provides tips and best practices for building your open source project on CircleCI in the following sections:

 * TOC
 {:toc}

-In addition to a free plan for open source repos, the CircleCI app includes extra resources and settings specifically for open source projects.

-**Note:** Consider the following basics about visibility of configuration details and logs for your project:
+## Overview

+To support the open source community, projects that are public on GitHub or Bitbucket receive three free build containers, for a total of four containers.
+Multiple build containers allow you to build a single pull request faster with parallelism, or build multiple pull requests at once.

+These additional containers are automatically enabled, as long as the project is public and running on CircleCI's default platform (Linux).
+If you do not want to use the additional containers or do not want your CircleCI project to be public, you can change this setting.
+In the **Advanced Settings** of your project, set the **Free and Open Source** option to _Off_.

+**Note:**
+If you are building an open source project on macOS, contact billing@circleci.com to enable the additional containers.

+## Security

+While open source can be a liberating practice, be sure that you are not liberating sensitive information:

-- If your repository is public, your CircleCI project will also be publicly available.
+- If your repository is public, your CircleCI project and its build logs will also be public.
+Pay attention to the information you choose to print.
-- CircleCI app settings are accessible only by contributors, therefore, environment variables set in the app are hidden from the public.
-However env-vars are shared in forks unless these are turned off.
+- While environment variables set in the CircleCI application are hidden from the public, these variables will be shared in [forked pull requests](#pass-secrets-to-builds-from-forked-pull-requests) unless explicitly blocked.
-- Build-logs are publicly visible, so don't print sensitive information in them.

-## Open Source Container Overview

-CircleCI offers open-source projects additional free build containers for run their jobs.
-An open source project being built on CircleCI gets **three additional build containers**, four containers in total.
-Multiple build containers allow you to  either build multiple pull requests (PRs) at a time, or to build a single PR much faster with CircleCI’s parallelism.

-**Note:** Projects built on Linux (our default platform) will automatically receive the additional containers if they are public projects on GitHub or Bitbucket.
-If you are building an open source project on macOS and want to take advantage of our offer, contact billing@circleci.com.

 ## Features and Settings for Open Source

 The following features and settings are especially useful for open source projects.

-### Public Build Pages

-To increase transparency among contributors and collaborators, you can make the builds of your project public.
-In the **Advanced Settings** of your project, set the **Free and Open Source** option to _On_.

 ### Private Environment Variables